kevinmirc/startupbus-guide/README.md

 ### Deployments

-- Build via `npm run build`
+- Build via `npm run deploy-build`
-- Commit and push to master on GitHub.
+- Commit and push to master on GitHub (docs director must be commited to git).
 - Hosted on github pages.

 ### Updating for Next Year